gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy felt almost hungry thinking about what her engines must look like.
-Two in the stern and one amidships as insurance against a torpedo strike, each one with its own broad-mouthed intakes and narrow jet exhausts, the channels connecting them full of micro-gears arranged in concentric rings to maximize the power-to-thrust ratios of—
+Two in the stern and one amidships as insurance against a torpedo strike, each with its own broad-mouthed intakes and narrow jet exhausts, the channels connecting them full of micro-gears arranged in concentric rings to maximize the power-to-thrust ratios of—